Dog Training is constantly evolving

 The “ART” of dog training

-The ‘art’ component evolves from the ability to communicate effectively to both the same species (the owners) and the foreign one (the dog).
+The ‘art’ component develops from an ability to communicate effectively to your dog.
 It looks a bit like magic when you see it transform a dog from an obnoxious liability to a calm, controllable and loving companion.
-The competent trainer’s ability to get his ‘information’ across to the dog is the ‘magic’ part.
+The competent handler’s ability to get his ‘information’ across to the dog is the ‘magic’ part.

 To an untrained eye, dog training looks easy as you watch the ‘dance’ between handler and dog.
 What actually is occurring are the skills and knowledge taught to the handler.
 And the handler applying this information correctly.

 So how do you achieve this?
 Acme Canine has taken the skills and knowledge amassed over many years and many dogs, and integrated them into a down to earth, common sense, easy to follow set of handouts and videos to assist you.
 Not just with puppies, but adult dogs too.
 The dangerous ones and the easy ones.